 - For foreigners only: photocopies of the identification pages of the child’s and parents´ passports. (it can be sent by email)

-- For pupils transferring from other schools in Brazil: original in paper of the previous school transcripts in Portuguese (histórico escolar), with a statement of the pupil’s final grades from the beginning of his/her formal education at the age of 5 to the most recent grade (from Pré-2 onwards).
+- For students transferring from other schools in Brazil: original on paper of the previous school transcripts in Portuguese (histórico escolar), with a statement of the pupil’s final grades from the beginning of his/her formal education at the age of 5 to the most recent grade (from Pré-2 onwards).